wdullaer/MaterialDateTimePicker/README.md

 * `DatePickerDialog` `setTitle(String title)`
 Shows a title at the top of the `DatePickerDialog` instead of the day of the week

+* `setOkText()` and `setCancelText()`
+Set a custom text for the dialog Ok and Cancel labels.
+Can take a resourceId of a String.
+Works in both the DatePickerDialog and TimePickerDialog

 * `setMinTime(Timepoint time)`
 Set the minimum valid time to be selected.
 Time values earlier in the day will be deactivated